ningweinw/iengage/project-files/gamification/Data and AI/AI in Call Center.md

 </a>

- <h2>1.
-How do AI services like Speech-to-Text and Text-to-Speech improve the accuracy of customer interactions?</h2>
+ 1. How do AI services like Speech-to-Text and Text-to-Speech improve the accuracy of customer interactions?
     <button onclick="toggleSolution('solution1')">Show Solution</button>
     <div id="solution1" style="display:none;">
         <div class="benefit">